relaypro-open/YarnRunner-Python/README.md

 - Make sure to open the compiled story file as a binary file (see the above example, use `open(filename, 'rb')`) in order for it to be properly parsed by the compiled protobuf library.
 - Unless you pass `autostart=False` to the runner when creating it, it will automatically start and run to the next choice point.

-Only a subset of Yarn Spinner opcodes are currently implemented.
-This will certainly change over time.
+All Yarn Spinner opcodes are currently implemented.
+This may certainly change over time, if new opcodes are added to the language.
 The current status is:

 | OpCode           | Status                                                 |
 | ---------------- | ------------------------------------------------------ |